ytdl-org/youtube-dl/README.md

 ###  Is anyone going to need the feature?

 Only post features that you (or an incapicated friend you can personally talk to) require.
 Do not post features because they seem like a good idea.
 If they are really useful, they will be requested by someone who requires them.

+###  Is your question about youtube-dl?

+It may sound strange, but some bug reports we receive are completely unrelated to youtube-dl and relate to a different or even the reporter's own application.
+Please make sure that you are actually using youtube-dl.
+If you are using a UI for youtube-dl, report the bug to the maintainer of the actual application providing the UI.
+On the other hand, if your UI for youtube-dl fails in some way you believe is related to youtube-dl, by all means, go ahead and report the bug.